|Category||Administration and Management|

 - Where a provision in this policy is inconsistent with the provisions in an employment agreement, the employment agreement will apply.

-- Before booking travel, staff should ensure that they have obtained the necessary approvals as required by their respective divisional travel approval processes.
+- Before booking travel, travellers and travel arrangers should ensure that they have obtained the necessary approvals as required by their respective divisional travel approval processes.

 - Domestic Travel – Expenditure for domestic travel is to be approved by the relevant cost centre Manager or approved delegate.